BookingBug/dev.bookingbug.com/docs/javascript-sdk/install.md

 - Gulp `npm install -g gulp-cli`
 - Bower `npm install -g bower`

 > If you're not familiar with the terminal don't despair.
 You should take a look, as it's very powerful.
-[Codecademy do a really good interactive tutorial](https://www.codecademy.com/ru/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command)that will introduce you to the basics.
+[Codecademy do a really good interactive tutorial](https://www.codecademy.com/ru/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command) that will introduce you to the basics.

 ## Create your project
 Once you have your dependencies installed you can download our Yeoman generator.